AEduardo-dev/Sqlite3Utils/README.md

 As only the so called "basic functionality" of sqlite3 is implemented at the moment, all the advanced methods will be included in the future.

+The terms "basic" and "advanced" have been extracted from the [Tutorials Point page](https://www.tutorialspoint.com/sqlite/sqlite_c_cpp.htm) referenced to the C++ interface of sqlite3.

+Also, the inclusion of [sqlite3_bind()](https://www.sqlite.org/c3ref/bind_blob.html) for internal parameters, and [sqlite3_reset()](https://www.sqlite.org/c3ref/reset.html) for the usage of commands without needing to prepare them again, is planned.

 ## Description :scroll: